-While smartphones have this option enabled by default nowadays, you’ll need to enable this on desktop operating systems manually.
+While smartphones have this option enabled by default nowadays, you’ll need to enable this on desktop operating systems.

-Serious users and use cases call advanced security operations and additional equipment.
+Serious users and use cases call for advanced security operations and additional equipment.

 A hardware security module (HSM) is another way to protect encryption keys by isolating key generation, management, and deletion from encryption processing.